YaminMahdi/WSA_Batch_APK_Installer/README.md

 # New:

-> * Installed APKs(same version) from ROOT FOLDER will not install again.
+> * Already installed APKs from ROOT FOLDER will not install again.
 >
-> * You can only UPGRADE or DOWNGRADE a APK by putting another version of a installed APK.
+> * You can only UPGRADE or DOWNGRADE a APK by putting another version of that installed APK.

 # Screenshot: